These Sourdough Discard Blueberry Scones are light and flaky with crispy crumbly edges, juicy blueberries, and fresh thyme.

 - Leftover scones can be stored in an air-tight container at room temperature for up to four days.

-- To freeze baked scones, let them cool completely and then wrap tightly in plastic wrap and place in a zip-top bag labeled with the date and contents.
+- To freeze baked scones, let them cool completely and then wrap them tightly in plastic wrap and place them in a zip-top bag labeled with the date and contents.
 Freeze scones for up to 3 months.

 - Thaw on the counter for a few hours, and then warm in the oven to get the best texture.